debops/debops/docs/pki-realms.rst

   This is directory used by the ACME Certificate Authority (currently only the `Let's Encrypt <https://www.letsencrypt.org/>`_ CA supports this protocol).
-  It will be activated and used automatically when a host has a public IP address and the ``nginx`` webserver is installed and configured to support ACME Challenges (see the ``debops.nginx`` role for more details).
+  It will be activated and used automatically when a host has a public IP address and the :program:`nginx` webserver is installed and configured to support ACME Challenges (see the ``debops.nginx`` role for more details).

 :file:`external/`